segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/amp/index.md

 The [Segment AMP](https://www.ampproject.org/docs/reference/components/amp-analytics#segment) component makes it easy to send your data to lots of tools without having to learn, test or implement a new AMP component every time.
 The component automatically collects default properties and sends a page view.

-**NOTE:** Since our AMP source sends data directly to our servers, only destinations that support [cloud-based connection modes](/docs/integrations/#connection-modes) are compatible with AMP.
+**NOTE:** Since our AMP source sends data directly to our servers, only destinations that support [cloud-mode](/docs/destinations/#connection-modes) are compatible with AMP.

 ## Getting Started